flexibeast/ewmctrl/README.md

 * n - Move point to next line (`next-line`).

 * p - Move point to previous line (`previous-line`).

+* ; - Toggle single-key-to-focus (`ewmctrl-toggle-single-key-to-focus`).
+When enabled, a desktop window can be focused simply by pressing the designated key for that window.

 Customisation options are available via the `ewmctrl` customize-group.